-CMBSTM Dist tance between vehicles The sensors detect a vehicle Steering Wheel Braking Stage Normal Vehicle Ahead Your Vehicle There is a risk of a collision with the vehicle ahead of you.
-When in Long , visual and audible alerts come on at a longer distance from a vehicle ahead than in Normal setting, and in Short , at a shorter distance than in Normal .
+CMBSTM Dist tance between vehicles The sensors detect a vehicle Steering Wheel Braking Stage one Normal Long Short Wehicle Ahead Collision with the vehicle ahead of yo When in Long , visual and audible alerts come on at a longer distance from a vehicle ahead than in Normal setting, and in Short , at a shorter distance than in Normal .
 In case of an oncoming vehicle detected, rapid vibration is provided. - Stage two Your Vehicle Ahead The risk of a collision has increased, time to respond is reduced.
 Viscol and audible shade - Lightly applied Stage three Your Vehicle Vehicle Ahead The CMBSTM determines that a collision is unavoidable.
-Visual and audible alerts. - Forcefully applied
+Visual and audible alerts.
+Forcefully applied